 As an Orange County native, Chapman University seemed like the obvious choice for Adam.
 While attending Chapman as an undergraduate, he participated in several programs including the Orange County Internship Program, where he was a law clerk for the Orange County District Attorney’s Office.
 Upon graduating, he became a member of the Southern California law enforcement community.
 Adam returned to Chapman in 2008 to pursue a master’s degree and earn a Graduate Certificate in the Administration and Leadership of Criminal Justice Organizations.

 Adam is an adjunct faculty member at several local higher education institutions and a professional trainer and consultant for a number of businesses and private universities.
 He also serves on several association boards in both the public and private sector and is a member of Chapman’s 1861 Club, Alumni Legacy, President’s Circle and the Charles C. Chapman Heritage Society.

 Justin graduated from California State University, Long Beach in 2003 with a B.A. in journalism.
 While at CSULB, he worked for the school newspaper, The Daily 49er, as reporter and editor.
 He also served as president of the campus charter club the Society of Professional Journalists and his chapter received a distinguished club award for excellence from the national organization.

 To remain competitive and sharpen his business skills Justin pursued an MBA from Chapman, graduating in 2008.
 Since then he's been working as a product manager at CoreLogic (CLGX), an Irvine-based international data and analytics corporation.
 In addition, he also is currently the vice president at the CoreLogic Toastmasters Club.

-An Orange native, when he's not applying his skills to his day job, you can find him outdoors playing sports and enjoying all Southern California has offer in his free time.
+An Orange native, when he's not applying his skills to his day job, you can find him outdoors playing sports and enjoying all Southern California has to offer.